counsyl/capone/README.md

 often just condensed down into a single ledger, but we don't have the constraints of paper!)

+Note that the default convention in `ledger` is to store debits as positive numbers and credits as negative numbers.
+This convention is common but completely arbitrary.
+If you want to switch the convention around, you can set `DEBITS_ARE_NEGATIVE` to `True` in your settings.py file.
+By default, that constant doesn't need to be defined, and if it remains undefined, `ledger` will interpret its value as `False`.

 ### Charges
 Let's record a charge of $900 to Wile E.